 Aligning Codes with Real Work

-Codes are most effective when they reflect how failures actually occur in the field.
+Codes are most effective when they reflect how failure modes actually occur in the field.
+A mismatch between how failures happen and how they are recorded is one of the most common sources of failure data quality problems.

 Creating Shared Understanding